Stuwert/simple-messenger/README.md

 The developer set-up presumes you already have Postgres, Yarn, and Node installed on your machine.

 There will be some Pusher keys required to get set-up.
 Either create a Pusher account for yourself here: https://dashboard.pusher.com/accounts/sign_up (they have very generous terms).
+The corresponding naming conventions of the env variables and the Pusher names should line-up except for casing.

 To get the entire system running locally you'll need 2 terminal windows running simultaneously (one for the front end and one for the back end).